How might this help?

 What does it cost?

-I do have a couple of lower cost times, but these are currently taken on an open-ended basis (I’ll update here if and when this changes),
+- I do have a few lower cost times, but these are currently taken on an open-ended basis (I’ll update here if and when this changes),

 How can payment be made?